aosabook/500lines/event-web-framework/event-web-framework.markdown

 [^timeout]: `with-timeout` has different implementations on different Lisps.
 In some environments, it may create another thread or process to monitor the one that invoked it.
 While we'd only be creating at most one of these at a time, it is a relatively heavyweight operation to be performing per-write.
 We might want to consider an alternative approach in those environments.

-Writing an `SSE` out is conceptually similar to, but mechanically different from, writing out a `response`:
+Writing an `SSE` out is conceptually similar to writing out a `response`:

 ```lisp
 (defmethod write! ((res sse) (socket usocket))